TriplyDB/Documentation/docs/triply-etl/index.md

 path: "/docs/triply-etl"
 ---

-TriplyETL allows you to create linked data knowledge graphs.
+TriplyETL allows you to create and maintain production-grade linked data pipelines.

-If you are using TriplyETL for the first time, use the [**Generator**](/docs/triply-etl/cli#generator) to create a new ETL and use the [**Runner**](/docs/triply-etl/cli#runner) to run an ETL locally.
-If you are using an older version of TriplyETL and want to upgrade, take a look at the [**Changelog**](/docs/triply-etl/changelog).
+- [Getting Started](/docs/triply-etl/getting-started) explains how you can use TriplyETL for the first time.
+- [CLI](/docs/triply-etl/cli) explains the commands that you can use to manually create, run, and maintain ETL pipelines.
+- [Changelog](/docs/triply-etl/changelog) documents the changes introduced by each TriplyETL version.
+- [Maintenance](/docs/triply-etl/maintenance) explains how you can perform updates and configure pipeline automation.

-TriplyETL uses the following unique approach to Extract, Transform, and Load (ETL) data:
+TriplyETL uses the following unique approach:

 ```mermaid
 flowchart LR